pdcreis/barebones-automated-installer/README.md

-# Barebones automated installer
+# WordPress and Barebones automated installer
-Automated WordPress and Barebones installation via CLI

-Simply move the file to your /usr/local/bin directory, and run 'barebones name_of_the_project'.
-This will automatically download the latest version of WordPress and install Barebones and all its submodules.
+Basic command-line tool to install the latest version of WordPress and [Barebones](https://github.com/benchmarkstudios/barebones) boilerplate theme (all its submodules are also installed).

-Or:
+### Tasks

+* Downloads latest version of WordPress and renames the directory to the project name you've given
+* Creates .gitignore file with basic 'ignorable' files/directories
+* Removes pre-installed WordPress plugins and themes
+* Installs Barebones (and renames it to the project name you've given) and all its submodules
+* Installs npm dependencies

+### Installation

 ```
 git clone https://github.com/pdcreis/barebones-automated-installer.git